atbcb/ICTTestingBaseline/docs/28Built-inAccessibilityFeatures.md

 2. Resize the default text size to 200% and check that all of the following are true:
 * the text size has increased
 * the text is readable and information is not cut off because of the larger font size
+* there is no loss of functionality
+* a scrollbar is provided as needed the read text. </br>
-* the use of a horizontal scroll bar is not required to read a line of text on a full-screen window.
+*Optimally, the use of a horizontal scroll bar is not required to read a line of text on a full-screen window.
+(1.4.8 AAA)*
 3. If other accessibility features are offered, i.e., sound notificiations, ensure they function as designed.

 ### Test for 502.2.2 No Disruption of Accessibility Features